Use Jira applications and Confluence together

 Provide self help resources for your customers

 If you use Jira Service Desk, you can help your customers resolve their issues without creating a request by connecting your Service Desk project to a knowledge base in Confluence.
+You'll need Confluence 5.10 or later.

 In Service Desk, head to Project settings > Knowledge base to connect or create a Confluence space.